rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 SYNTAX AND SECONDARY DECLENSION.
 (See also Danilov 1973; Bubrix 1947: 15.)

 Elative
-The ELATIVE case in Erzya can be represented by the allomorphs %sto, %ste, %osto, %este =>
-%(O)stO in all declension types; the linking vowel is not obligatory, rather is appears to be associated with stem-affix alignment.
+The ELATIVE case in Erzya can be represented by the allomorphs -sto, -ste, -osto, -este => -(O)stO in all declension types; the linking vowel is not obligatory, rather is appears to be associated with stem-affix alignment.

 <pgNo>86</pgNo>